ace-1331/ace12401-cursedscript/README.md

 5. Click `Load unpacked` button and browse to the unzipped folder (see the notes below)
 6. Login and click on `wear curse` or come to the bunny hole icon in the main hall to speak to me first!
 You can view your curse info in there.
 7. Keep yourself up-to-date in the future.
 Read the news panel, checker the server or the info in the bunny hole to know when to install the new updates

+### Firefox
+1. Dowload and unzip the latest version found here: https://github.com/ace-1331/ace12401-cursedscript/releases
+2. Navigate to `about:debugging#/runtime/this-firefox`
+3. Click on `Load temporary add-on`. **You will have to repeat this step every time you load Firefox**
+4. Login and click on `wear curse` or come to the bunny hole icon in the main hall to speak to me first!
+You can view your curse info in there.
+5. Keep yourself up-to-date in the future.
+Read the news panel, checker the server or the info in the bunny hole to know when to install the new updates

 - You may get an error while loading the unpacked extension saying the manifest is missing or broken.
 This means the manifest.json file was in the wrong format after decompression/cloning.
 Please open the file in notepad and save it again to save it with the proper encoding.